loafey/master-thesis/Thesis/TODO/Minor.md

-## Table of Contents
-- [ ] List of Figures
-  - A few seem to have a space in front of the caption: 16, 17, 22, 25.

 ## 1 Intro
 - [ ] "The concept of linearity in programming languages is not a newly discovered one.": Please formulate positively, and provide some